 Interested in working with your peers?
 Developing your communication skills?
 Exploring the diverse perspectives of many disciplines?
 Working on campus 6–10 hours a week?
 Then perhaps, you'd like to become a writing center consultant!
-If so, please read on!

 - Course & G.P.A. prerequisites.
-All applicants must have completed ENG-1400, composition, and earned at least an A- in the course.
-In addition, applicants who are English or AYALA majors must have completed LIT-2090, Literary Analysis.
-Finally, all applicants must have a minimum overall g.p.a. of 3.3 (B+) and must maintain that minimum GPA during their employment at the center.
-If you fulfill these prerequisites, do read on!
+All applicants must have completed ENG-1400: Composition and earned at least an A- in the course.
+All applicants must also have a minimum overall GPA of 3.3 (B+) and must maintain that minimum GPA during their employment at the center.

 - Request recommendations from two CU faculty members, preferably professors who have read your writing.
 Have them send their recommendations to Prof. Blakely (via email).
 Be sure to ask those faculty members to comment on the following: how well you write, how well you work with your peers, how well you respond to assigned readings, and how dependable you are.
 All faculty recommendations are confidential.

 - Submit two college-level writing samples.
 Creative writing samples are certainly welcome, but you must submit at least one sample of expository writing that integrates and documents research from secondary sources (any style is fine—MLA, APA, Turabian, etc.).
 This sample is required because most of our tutoring sessions focus on traditional research papers.
 Send only your best work.